LGR Decision

 Uniting Derbyshire

-You may remember that during the summer we asked you, the public and other stakeholders for views about introducing 2 new councils in Derby and Derbyshire – one for the north of the county and one for the south including Derby City.
+You may remember that last summer we asked you, the public and other stakeholders for views about introducing 2 new councils in Derby and Derbyshire – one for the north of the county and one for the south including Derby City.

 We listened to feedback and carried out detailed and independent expert analysis of the benefits, costs and risks of splitting the county into 2 councils by measuring their effectiveness against a single-council option.